Henry Smith (Wisconsin politician): Congress and after

 In 1886, Smith was elected as a Union Labor Party candidate to the Fiftieth Congress (March 4, 1887 – March 3, 1889), with 13,355 votes to 9645 for Republican Thomas H. Brown (Republican incumbent Isaac Van Schaick was not a candidate for re-election), 8233 for Democrat John Black (former mayor of Milwaukee) and 187 for Prohibitionist Z. C. Trask.
 He was elected as the representative of Wisconsin's 4th congressional district.

 In 1888, Republican former incumbent Van Schaick defeated Smith for election to the Fifty-first Congress, receiving 22,212 votes to 20,685 for Smith (running on the Democratic and Labor tickets), 527 for Socialist John Schuler and 302 for Prohibitionist George Heckendorn.

-Smith worked as an architect and builder.
-He was once again elected a member of the Common Council in 1898 and served until his death in Milwaukee on September 16, 1916.
-His remains were cremated and the ashes interred in Union Cemetery.
+Smith returned to work as an architect and builder.
+He was the Populist candidate for mayor of Milwaukee in 1896, coming in third place with 21% of the vote.
+He was once again elected a member of the Common Council in 1898 and served until 1912, then again from 1914 until his death in Milwaukee on September 16, 1916.
+His remains were cremated and the ashes interred in Milwaukee's Union Cemetery.
 His papers are in the collection of the Wisconsin Historical Society.